-- 11.-(1) No works in relation to any phase of the authorised development may begin between the months of March and August inclusive, until a written ground nesting birds statement, including any proposed survey and mitigation scheme that may be required (which may form part of the construction environment management plan approved under requirement 13) has been submitted to and approved in writing by the relevant planning authority in consultation with the Wildlife Trust. - (2) The ground nesting birds statement must include an implementation timetable and must be implemented as approved if any works in relation to any phase of the authorised development begin between the months of March and August inclusive.
+11.-(1) No works in relation to any phase of the authorised development may begin between the months of March and August inclusive, until a written ground nesting birds statement, including any proposed survey and mitigation scheme that may be required has been submitted to and approved in writing by the relevant planning authority in consultation with the Wildlife Trust.

+(2) The ground nesting birds statement must include an implementation timetable and must be implemented as approved if any works in relation to any phase of the authorised development begin between the months of March and August inclusive.